Kick Bad Guys Out! Conditionally Activated Anomaly Detection in Federated Learning with Zero-Knowledge Proof Verification: Evaluations

-\textbf{Exp 3: Selection of the number of deviations.} We utilize $\mathit{PPV}$ to evaluate the impact of the number of deviations, \textit{i}.\textit{e}., the parameter $\lambda$ in the anomaly bound $\mu+\lambda\sigma$.
-To evaluate a challenging case where a large portion of the clients are malicious, we set 4 out of 10 clients to be malicious in each FL training round.
-Given the number of FL iterations to be 100, the total number of malicious submissions $N_{\mathit{total}}$ is 400.
-We set the number of deviations $ \lambda$ to be 0.5, 1, 1.5, 2, 2.5, and 3.
+\textbf{Exp 3: Selection of the number of deviations ($\lambda$).} We vary $ \lambda$ to 0.5, 1, 1.5, 2, 2.5, and 3, and utilize $\textsf{PPV}$ to evaluate the impact of the number of deviations, \textit{i}.\textit{e}., the parameter $\lambda$ in the anomaly bound $\mu+\lambda\sigma$.
+To evaluate a challenging case where a large portion of the clients are malicious, we set 40\% clients as malicious in each FL round.
+Given that the number of FL rounds is 100, the total number of malicious submissions is 400.
 We evaluate our approach on three tasks, as follows: \textit{i}) CNN+FEMNIST, \textit{ii}) ResNet-56+Cifar100, and \textit{iii}) RNN + Shakespeare.
-The results, as shown in Figure~\ref{fig:varying_dev_num}, indicate that when $\lambda$ is 0.5, the results are the best, especially for the random Byzantine attack for all three tasks, where the $\mathit{PPV}$ being exactly 1/2, indicating all malicious submissions are detected.
+We observe in~\cref{fig:varying_dev_num}, that when $\lambda$ is 0.5, the results are the best.
+Especially for the random weight Byzantine attack, we see that the $\textsf{PPV}$ is exactly 0.5, indicating that all malicious local models are detected.
 In subsequent experiments, unless specified otherwise, we set $\lambda$ to 0.5.

-\textbf{Exp 4: Varying the number of malicious clients.} This experiment evaluates the impact of varying number of malicious clients on test accuracy.
-We set the percentage of malicious clients to be 20\% and 40\%, and include a baseline case where all clients are benign.
-As shown in Figure~\ref{fig:malicious_num_exp}, the test accuracy remains relatively consistent across different cases, as in each FL training round, our approach filters out the local models that tend to be malicious to minimize the negative impact of malicious client models on aggregation.
+\textbf{Exp 4: Varying the percentage of malicious clients.} This experiment evaluates the impact of varying number of malicious clients on test accuracy.
+We use random Byzantine attack and set the percentage of malicious clients to 20\% and 40\%.
+We also include a baseline case where all clients are benign.
+As shown in~\cref{fig:malicious_num_exp}, the test accuracy remains relatively consistent across different cases, as in each FL training round, our approach filters out the local models that tend to be malicious to minimize the negative impacts of malicious client models on aggregation.

+{ \textbf{Exp 5: Varying the number of clients. }We explore the impact of the number of clients under the random Byzantine attack.
+We set the number of clients to 10, 40, 70, and 100, and set the percentage of malicious clients to 40\%.
+The results, as described in~\cref{fig:vary_client_num}, indicate that in all cases, our approach has high utility and can filter out malicious clients with high accuracy.}